 ZAP doesn't move messages into quarantine from the Inbox at this time.

-What If I have a custom transport rule (ETR/ Block/ Allow Rule)?
+What If I have a custom mail flow rule (Block/ Allow Rule)?

-Rules created by admins (ETRs) or Block and Allow rules will take precedence.
-Such message are excluded from the feature criteria.
+Rules created by admins (mail flow rules) or Block and Allow rules take precedence.
+Such messages are excluded from the feature criteria.